Skip to content

 journalism jobs

-Alright, next on my list of websites that pay you to write happens to be Journalism Jobs.
+Alright, next on my list of websites that pay you to write will be Journalism Jobs.

-As you can guess, being a journalist will improve your chances of earning online through the platform.
+As you can guess, being a journalist will give you a good chance of earning online through the platform.

 Related: How To Get Paid To Write Slogans